 Some books promote theories that Jesse and his brother were evil children, showing cruelty to animals and other kids.
 There's no foundation substantiating this.1 Others say as a youngster he was religious, with the early influence of his father.
 That he was well liked by towns-folk.3

-In November 1861, Missouri Southern sympathizers illegally voted to officially enter the Confederacy.
-Since the official state government still held for the Union.1 It was a fully divided state!
+In November 1861, Missouri Southern sympathizers illegally voted to enter the Confederacy.
+Since the official state government still held for the Union.1 Now a fully divided state!
 From late 1861 until early 1865 Confederate guerrilla fighters and certain Federal units wreaked brutal havoc on the people of Missouri.
 These "vicious skirmishes started by both Union militia and Confederate raiders....struck brutally, harming civilians and crippling the economy."3

 The Headquarters of the Department of Missouri issued an order on January 9, 1865.
 Special Orders No. 9 was directed at Reuben Samuel.
 It stated in item number 12: "named persons have forfeited their rights as citizens by flagrant acts of disloyalty.... are hereby with their families banished from the Depmt."2

 They were told they couldn't return while the war was ongoing, under penalty of death.
 So Zerelda and Reuben Samuel made their way to Richardson County, Nebraska, where Zerelda had Cole family relations.2 It's located in the most Southeastern part of the state.

 Jesse didn't fight alongside his brother, Frank.
 Instead he was with Archie Clement's bushwhacker band.
 Clement was Bloody Bill's most trusted Lieutenant.
 In the Spring of 1865 they began raiding in Missouri.